achasveachas/yechiel-kalmenson-resume/README.md

 **Responsibilities include:** preparing lessons (making sure they are engaging enough for 3rd graders a mouse-click away from YouTube), tracking students’ progress, communicating with parents and faculty via email and phone.

+### Outreach Volunteer
+#### Chabad Outreach – International
+*2001 – Present*

+Volunteered in various locations around the world.

+**Responsibilities include:** organizing holiday events including the largest Passover Seder in the world, teaching both in one-on-one and larger class settings, helping build and translate websites for various Chabad Centers.

 ---
 ## Select Projects